AdrianSchneider/SyndMetricsBundle/README.md

                 - signup_form      #   as stuff occurs
                 - signup_complete

 Each funnel item represents an event name, which you call from the dispatcher.
-It'll automatically store the event was created, and other associated information.
+Upon running

+    app/console synd:metrics:sync
+    app/console cache:clear

+the system will save your new events, listen for them, and store metric data automatically.

 Planned features:
 - **area to view stats, or at least fetch**